-At least one representative from each Pack is asked to attend the Pre-camp meeting on Saturday, June 11, 2016.
-The Pre-camp meeting will be held at 1:00 pm in the OA Pavilion adjacent to the parking lot.
-At this meeting we will go over any last minute changes that you will need to know before you arrive at camp.
-This is also an opportunity to turn in all of your paperwork in advance to help speed up the registration process on Sunday when you check-in.
-Forms to bring with you include:
+At least one representative from each Pack is asked to attend the Pre-camp leader meeting to be heldVirtually on Thursday, June 1st, 2023.
+The Pre-camp meeting will be held at 6:00 pm and a Zoom link will be sent to all registered leaders.
+Note that there is only one pre-camp meeting date this year and includes leaders attending either week of summer camp.
+At this meeting we will go over any last-minute changes that you will need to know before you arrive at camp.
+In order to be better prepared for your arrival, we are requesting that Unit Leaders turn in all of your paperwork to the Council Office two weeks in advance of your arrival at camp to help speed up the registration process on Sunday when you check-in.
+Forms to submit in advance include:

 Final Pack Roster if not already submitted

 Special Needs/Special Diet Forms

-Orders for Family Night

 Medical Forms